mazwat/mazwat.github.io/software-architecture-lm.md

 	}
 }
 ```
-And then finally, there's ``ColorChanger`` and this is basically calling the random colour from the previous example, and then it's going to apply that color to Whichever objects its attached to.
+And then finally, there's ``ColorChanger`` and this is basically calling the random colour from the previous example, and then it's going to apply that color to whichever game object its attached to.
-So if we look here, we've got

 ```c#
 using  UnityEngine;